JOJ0/joj0.github.io/_posts/2018-5-10-volca-beats-m4l-jtctrl.md

 * Everything that's MIDI-CC-controllable on the Beats can be controlled via the dial controls.

-* The "4x4" switch moves Agogo and Claves to MIDI notes inide the 4x4 grid of the first page of your MPC-style controller.
+* The "4x4 MODE" switch moves Agogo and Claves to MIDI notes inide the 4x4 grid of the "first bank" of your MPC-style controller.
 No more switching to the next 16 pads!

-* The "Send State" button sends, as you probably have already guessed, the current state (duh!), of all dials to your Beats - Thus you can save the settings of your machine together with your Ableton Live project!
+* The "SEND STATE" button sends, as you probably have already guessed, the current state (duh!), of all dials to your Beats - Thus you can save the settings of your machine together with your Ableton Live project!

-* The "Blocked" button is a weird one: It changes the "default loading behaviour" of Ableton Live projects containing M4L devices.
+* The "BLOCKED" button is a weird one: It changes the "default loading behaviour" of Ableton Live projects containing M4L devices.
-    * Normally whenever you are loading a Live project, all contained M4L devices "bang" out their settings of their dials via MIDI - which means: immediately your Volca Beats sounds different - I don't like this behaviour, so this M4L device prevents the data to be sent to the Volca Beats - it does not let MIDI CC's through until you _manually_ _switch off_ the "Blocked" mode!
+    * Normally whenever you are loading a Live project, all contained M4L devices "bang" out the settings of all their dials via MIDI - which means: immediately your Volca Beats sounds different - I don't like this behaviour, especially in live performance situations, so this M4L device initially prevents all data to be sent to the Volca Beats - it does not let MIDI through until you manually switch off the _blocked-mode_!
-    * So basicaly the user has to first unblock the device with this button before it can be used!
-(The text "Blocked" has to be _unlit_) - This has to be done each time you load a Live project containing the JTCTRL device!
+    * So basicaly the user has to first _unblock_ the device with this button before it can be used!
+(The text "BLOCKED" has to be _unlit_) - This has to be done each time you load a Live project containing the JTCTRL device!

 * And yes, certainly it makes your Volca Beats velocity sensitive, as long as it's controlled via MIDI notes, exactely like the Velocitizer does.